skynet0590/dcrextdata/README.md

 ## Running dcrextdata
 To run *dcrextdata*, use...
 - `dcrextdata` on your command line interface to create database table, fetch data and store the data and launch the http web server.
 The web server can be disabled by setting `--http=false`
-- You can perform a reset by running with the `-R` or `--reset` flag.
+- You can perform a database migration by running with the `--migrate` flag.
+  * `--migrate=up` will upgrade the database to the latest version.
+  * `--migrate=up:2` will upgrade the database and limit the number of migrations (2 for this example)
+  * `--migrate=down:3` the same with the above example but for downgrade.
 - Run `dcrextdata -h` or `dcrextdata help` to get general information of commands and options that can be issued on the cli.
 - Use `dcrextdata <command> -h` or   `dcrextdata help <command>` to get detailed information about a command.